BylawsCalifornia Association of Healthcare Admissions Management (CAHAM)

 Under these bylaws, the Board of Directors may enter into a contract in the name of and on behalf of the Association, and such authority may be general or confined to specific instances.

 ARTICLE VIII - AMENDMENTS

 The bylaws of the Association may be changed, amended, or repealed by simple majority of the Board of Directors, or a membership call for changes, amendments or repeals, during the annual membership business meeting , or during a special meeting called.
-Voting shall be cast in person or by email.
+Voting shall be cast in person, virtual, or by email.

 ARTICLE IX - INDEMNIFICATION OF OFFICERS OR DIRECTORS